Letssdothiss/610-L2/README.md

 - **Ease of Use:** Simple and intuitive API that makes it easy to integrate encryption and decryption functionalities into your projects.
 - **Customizable:** The user can either download the .jar file to simply use the implemented interface or clone the entire project and discover their own customization.
 - **Comprehensive String Manipulation:** Includes additional string manipulation methods like reversing, duplicating, rotating characters, and swapping cases.
-- **More to come** future iterations will add more options to expand the customization, security and flexibility.
+- **More to Come** future iterations will add more options to expand the customization, security and flexibility.

 ## How to Use